 Accordingly, you conduct a study which observes properties (a) through (e) yet still find no appreciable attraction effect.
 I suppose this allows you to counter their implicit claim that the effect would be found in this subspace.
 You could write those three men and say “Ha!”
 While I, personally, might find that slightly satisfying, without explaining these five criteria, many other readers will be left confused.

 I guess here I should repeat the earlier reply to his criticism of the 5 criteria.

+We understand that the reviewer disagrees with the criticisms of Huber et al., and is of the opinion that they do not deserve the attention of the literature.
+However, they have received this attention, with Huber et al., being cited over 90 times.

+We agree that one could debate the necessity and validity of each of their individual criteria.
+However, our aim in this paper is not to provide an in depth theoretical review or commentary upon those criteria.
+Instead we take an empirical approach of directly testing whether they are relevant to the presence of the attraction effect in naturalistic choice.
+Our results show that they are not.